OrGreenberg/DemystifyingFlux/index.md

 <br>
 ## 📝 Citation

-If you find this work useful, please cite our [paper](TODO) and [give this repo a star ⭐](https://github.com/OrGreenberg/DemystifyingFlux/stargazers):
+If you find this work useful, please cite our [technical report](TODO) and [give this repo a star ⭐](https://github.com/OrGreenberg/DemystifyingFlux/stargazers):

 ```bibtex
 @InProceedings{TODO,